facebook

 This subject introduces the fundamental concepts of relational database systems, the design methods specific to relational database, database manipulation using a database query language, and the techniques of implementing relational databases.
 It will also cover implementation of simple applications to access relational database.

-This subject introduces students to the fundamentals of recursion and data structures in solving problems using a programming language.
-Topics covered include stacks, queues, linked lists and trees.
-Searching techniques and sorting algorithms will also be covered.
+This subject introduces the fundamentals of recursion and data structures in solving problems using a programming language.
+Topics covered include stacks, queues and linked lists.
+Searching techniques and sorting algorithms are also covered.

-This subject covers logic, sets, functions, recursion and graphs.
+The subject covers logic, functions, sequence & recursion, and graphs.
 It covers mathematical processes for developing algorithms in computing and other real-life applications.
 Topics covered include the fundamental mathematical concepts needed for computing.

 This subject introduces the concept of Human-Centered Design, and its practice to create useful digital products and interfaces that offer an enriching user experience (UX).
-The topics covered include designing interfaces, need findings, sketching and prototyping for interactive experiences, and usability testing.
+The topics covered include designing sustainable interfaces, need findings, sketching and prototyping for interactive experience, and usability testing with accessibility considerations.

 Develop Innovative Business Applications